———————————————

 We now walk to the marketplace together.
 It's between our inn and the other inn where I want to enquire about the theft from the palace.

-I'm glad to see the nice Bosmer alchemist Ananril, but I'm much more excited by a tailor Gryfard who sells clothes.
+I'm glad to see the nice Bosmer alchemist Ananril, but I'm much more excited by the sight of a tailor Gryfard who sells clothes.
 He says he's not really a good salesman and so he doesn't like the commercial part of his trade, but we are utterly fascinated by the wares he is offering and in fact buy quite a few beautiful things.
 In addition to that, he's a Breton from High Rock, so I must try and talk to him some more someday.

 Eager as I may be to try out all those new garments.
 I'd better go to The Restful Watchman first.
 Passing by the temple, we encounter two children on their way home.
 One happens to be the younger brother of Eddvia and the other one the daughter of Lassinia, the serving girl whose husband is missing, remember?